vasilrimar/simple-hot-loader/README.md

 # simple-hot-loader

-This **toy project** started as an idea for live-reloading Mithril views and controllers (example coming soon).
+This **toy project** started as an idea for live-reloading Mithril views and controllers (see mithril-example).
 It is a fork of https://github.com/gaearon/react-hot-loader, which is a **stable for daily use in development** implementation of [React live code editing](http://www.youtube.com/watch?v=pw4fKkyPPg8).

 This loader handles some simple cases where live-updating should be pretty trivial.
 The main use case is updating prototypes, and I'm also toying with updating objects and functions using wrappers.